 I prefer using russet potatoes in this simple potato soup recipe.
 Russet potatoes are high in starch, which results in an ultra thick and creamy potato soup.

-How to Make Slow Cooker Potato Soup
+How to Make Potato Soup in a Slow Cooker

 This Crockpot creamy potato soup is a breeze to make!
 Here’s an overview of the process:

-- Saute the leeks in a skillet until tender.
+- Sauté the leeks in a skillet until tender.

 - Add the leeks, onions, carrots, garlic cloves, potatoes, and broth to the slow cooker.